R618 – 1. Purpose: To provide Utah Higher Education Assistance Authority (UHEAA) policy and procedures for administering the UHEAA Grant (“Program”)

 2.1.
-State Board of Regents Policy R601, Board of Directors of the Utah Higher Education Assistance Authority.
+Board of Higher Education Policy R601, Board of Directors of the Utah Higher Education Assistance Authority.

 2.2.
 Memorandum to the UHEAA Board of Directors from Chalmers Gail Norris, Executive Director of UHEAA (UHEAA Board Meeting Agenda, November 30, 1999).